-Originalism and Knowledge: How to Think about Indeterminacy, Activism, Vagueness, Executive Review, and Precedent
+Constitutional Theory and the Activismometer: How to Think About Indeterminacy, Restraint, Vagueness, Executive Review, and Precedent

 Constitutional theory is bedeviled by five persistent controversies: (1) what to do when historical evidence is difficult to assess and does not readily resolve particular disputes; (2) how to define judicial activism and decide how much of it is proper; (3) how to deal with vagueness and borderline cases; (4) how to understand the relationship of judicial review and executive review; and (5) how to reconcile interpretive theory with possibly-erroneous precedent.
 This article contends that these problems can be solved, or at least framed to make a solution possible, by understanding the relationship of knowledge to the Constitution.